 Compared to nearly any alternative, the Do Little is incredibly lightweight.
 Trailers and trailer-cycles, in particular are heavy.
 Even compared to a good rear-mounted bike seat like the Yepp Maxi, you’ll find that the Do Little saves you some weight.
 This is nice because kids are already heavy to haul, you don’t want to add a lot of additional weight in the process.

-The Do Little bike seat costs $160 NZD.
-As of the writing of this review, that converts to about $110 USD.
-That’s on par with other bike seats and much cheaper than a high-quality bicycle trailer or trailer-cycle.
+The Do Little bike seat costs $99 USD.
+That’s much cheaper than a high-quality bicycle trailer or trailer-cycle.
+It’s also cheaper than it’s nearest competitors: the MacRide ($229) or Kids Ride Shotgun ($150).
 Considering that the seat is durable and can be used for several years before being outgrown, the Do Little is a smart buy.

 In case the seat itself wasn’t nice enough, it also comes with a few thoughtful extras that we appreciated such as a carrying bag.
 Since the seat has several small parts (such as bolts) it is nice to have somewhere to store everything securely together when not in use.
 It also comes with a few extra bolts in case you were to lose one, and rubber shims to help as a work-around in case you have external cable housing on your top tube where the seat mounts.